Iliain/ss3-herd-driver/README.md

 Thanks to Mattyboddy and his original driver: https://github.com/mattyboddy/valet-silverstripe-driver

-I took his code and updated it to be compatible with PHP7 and Larevel Herd
+I took his code and updated it to be compatible with PHP7 and Laravel Herd